 Hold the phone!

-The new CTR2-Mini Radio I/O Multiplexer will be available in early Spring of 2023.
+The new CTR2-Mini I/O Multiplexer is available now.
 The multiplexer replaces the manual RJ45 switch shown in the drawing above.
 It automatically routes the desired radio’s I/O when you select a Radio Port in the Mini.
 It features a remote antenna switch output that you can use to control an external antenna switch to route the antenna to the selected radio too.
 More information of this an other new options coming soon can be found here.

 Here’s a diagram of the new multiplexer configuration with radio antenna switch control…